dy/popoff/README.md

 	// show tip
 	tip: false,

-	// exclusive mode
-	single: true,

-	// animation effect, see effects on the demo page
+	// animation effect, see effects in the demo page
 	effect: 'fade',

 	// additional style rules for popup
 	style: {},

-	// placing settings relative to the target, see placer module
-	side: 'center',
-	align: 'center'
+	// shift main content on defined amount.
+Useful in case of sidebars
+	shift: 120
 });

 //show popup relative to the target, invoke callback after animation end